 As we’d expect, because livestock such as cows and sheep need a lot of land, they have much higher opportunity costs.
 Producing one kilogram of beef can have total carbon costs at least ten times higher than protein-rich alternatives such as tofu or tempeh.
 In extreme cases, where beef and lamb are produced at low intensities – such as in Brazil – the opportunity costs of agricultural land are huge.
 Total carbon costs can be as much as 100 times higher than the alternatives.

 What this also makes clear is that we can save a lot of carbon by making wiser choices about where to produce our food.
 Producing food where the yields are high reduces the amount of land we need for agriculture, giving us the opportunity to store carbon in forests and grasslands.

 Of course, for proper nutrition and health we need to eat a diverse range of foods.
 So let’s see how different diets – rather than individual foods – compare.4 In the chart we see the potential carbon reductions that we could achieve through dietary changes across the world.
-This measures – in blue – the annual reduction in global greenhouse gas emissions from food if everyone in the world adopted a given diet.
+This measures – in brown – the annual reduction in global greenhouse gas emissions from food if everyone in the world adopted a given diet.
 In green we see the amount of carbon that could additionally be sequestered in restored vegetation and soils.5 This sequestration in restored vegetation represents how much carbon is stored as forests, grasslands and other landscapes grow back.
 Obviously these plants won’t keep growing forever.
 Eventually regrowth will level off, but it will take many decades to get there.
 In the next section we will look at the maximum amount of carbon that could be stored once vegetation stops regrowing.